NaturalIntelligence/Grapes/README.md

 # BooleanSequence

 ##History
-I started this project by mistake...
+I started this project by mistake... yeah you heard me right.
 I was developing a fast NLP tokenizer.
 One day I needed a feature of Regular Expression which can help me to validate some dynamic patterns.
-Since I was not aware that the feature is already presented with RE, I thought to code it bymyself.
+Since I was not aware that the feature is already presented with RE, I thought to code it by myself.
 Intially I thought to modify existing RE engine to support the new feature.
-But since I am bit lazy to read books, I couldn't read the whole book of Autometa theory which can explain me how RE engine works (I dint remember how I passed the exam of Autometa theory in my college) so I decided to develop my own RE engine.
+But since I am bit lazy to read books, I couldn't read the whole book of Autometa theory to know how RE engine works (I dint remember how I passed the exam of Autometa theory in my college) so I decided to develop my own RE engine.
 And that's how this project was started.
 Funny but True

 Later on I realized that this is 3 times faster than java RE.
 So I decided to using Boolean Sequences instead of RE in my project.
 And then I introduced new features which are not even present with current RE that we'll discuss later in this ReadMe.

+Currently Boolean Sequences are 1.5-2 times faster than current Java RE.

 ##Description
 Boolean sequences are kind of Regular Expression to make string comparision faster.